Mathematical library CutGLib provides the linear (1D) and the rectangular (2D) cutting optimization functionality for software developers.

 - Sheets trimming.

-It's not a rear case when the sheets have a rough edges that have
+It's not a rare case when the sheets have a rough edges that have

 to be cut before further processing.
 This feature provides the way to specify the trim sizes for the